 This post is also available in: Spanish

 Cancer is a complex and multidimensional disease.
 If you or a loved one has cancer, choosing a health care team to help you win the battle may be one of the most important decisions you make.
-At St. Joseph Medical Center, we care about you, your family and your fight against cancer.
+At Penn State Health St. Joseph, we care about you, your family and your fight against cancer.
 Our dedicated team of professionals, coordinated by board-certified oncology specialists, works together to create a personalized treatment plan, specific for you and your type of cancer.
 We will give you up-to-date and understandable information about your cancer and treatment.
 We will explain the results of diagnostic tests and provide specifics on treatment options, which could include access to national cooperative group clinical trials when appropriate, and access to treatment using state-of-the-art technologies and drug therapies.

-The Radiation Oncology and Medical Oncology departments are located side by side in the Cancer Center on the Garden Level of the St. Joseph Medical Office Building.
+The Radiation Oncology and Medical Oncology departments are located side by side in the Cancer Center on the Garden Level of the Penn State Health St. Joseph Medical Office Building.
 The facility groups the oncology specialists together to facilitate more frequent consultations and better patient coordination.
 With ground floor access and free parking, entrance into the Cancer Center is easy and convenient for patients and their families.